avdr/avdr.github.io/_posts/2013-11-10-cohort-analysis.markdown

 ---
 layout: default
-title: Why you should look at cohorts
+title: Are companies too obsessed with growth?
+How to measure habits
 ---
-# Why you should look at cohorts
+# Are companies too obsessed with growth?
+How to measure habits

-*Nir’s Note: In this guest post, Abhay Vardhan, discusses how to measure the strength of user habits with cohort analysis and retention rate.
-Abhay is a founder of Blippy.com and blogs at [abhayv.com](http://abhayv.com).
-Follow Abhay on Twitter @abhayvardhan.*
+*This post initially appeared on http://www.nirandfar.com/2013/12/are-you-focusing-too-much-on-growth-how-to-measure-habits.html*

 Imagine that an entrepreneur showed you this graph for his new app, PinterestForDogs.